haileys/listee/README.md

-Restrictions include not being able to use the if and for keywords -- these are part of core C++ and attempting to use them will cause compile errors, severe headaches, the zombie apocalpyse and all sorts of other issues.
+Restrictions include not being able to use the if and for keywords -- these are part of core C++ and attempting to use them will cause compile errors, severe headaches, the zombie apocalypse and all sorts of other issues.
 Instead, for now, I'm going to use take, with, in, and where.

 In other words, the C++ equivalent would be: